gitlabhq/gitlabhq/doc/api/projects.md

 + `user_id` (required) - The ID of a user to add
 + `access_level` (required) - Project access level

-Will return status `201 Created` on success, or `404 Not found` on fail.
+Return Values:

++ `200 Ok` on success and the added user, even if the user is already team member
++ `400 Bad Request` if the required attribute access_level is not given
++ `404 Not Found` if a resource can not be found, e.g. project with ID not available
++ `422 Unprocessable Entity` if an unknown access_level is given

-## Edit project team member
+### Edit project team member

 Update project team member to specified access level.